1,000+ Opportunities

 The match does not have to be cash only.
 For additional information, please contact Jake Bell at (601) 981-1511.

-Based on current listing details, eligibility includes: Small municipalities and counties in Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small municipalities and counties in Mississippi.
+Confirm the full requirements in the official notice before applying.